 Disable Game Mode on Windows devices using Intune

-Registry Keys to Disable Game Mode on Window 10 or Windows 11
+Step 1 – Registry Keys to Disable Game Mode

-To Disable Game Mode on Windows 10 or Windows 11 using Intune, you need to make sure that AllowAutoGameMode and AutoGameModeEnabled both are of type REG_DWORD and Value is set to 0.
+To disable Game Mode on Windows 10 or 11 using Intune, ensure that both AllowAutoGameMode and AutoGameModeEnabled are of type REG_DWORD, and their values are set to 0.

 New-ItemProperty -Path HKCU:\Software\Microsoft\GameBar -Name 'AllowAutoGameMode' -Value '0' -Type DWORD -Force